acbsp/bonafide.guru/en/contents.rst

-Even after fall of so many "gurus" (out of these 11 *ritviks*) GBC never admitted their mistakes and never restored *ritvik-system* installed by Srila Prabhupada, instead they brought about dozen more gurus, having declared that actually any of Srila Prabhupada’s disciples can be a candidate for a *diksha-guru*.
+Even after fall of so many "gurus" (out of these 11 *ritviks*) GBC never admitted their mistakes and never restored *ritvik-system* installed by
+|SP|, instead they brought about dozen more gurus, having
+declared that actually any of |SP|’s disciples can be a candidate for a *diksha-guru*.
 Those who wish to, must submit an application to GBC for consideration.
 This second lie lasts up to today and it is becoming more and more evident that GBC has got totally lost